Tin Tun Naing: Early life and education

 Tin Tun Naing was born on 30 January 1971 in Simeekhon, Myingyan District, Mandalay Region.
 He conferred his bachelor's degree in electronic engineering from Mandalay Institute of Technology (MIT) and completed Executive MBA program from Yangon Institute of Economics.

 Political career

-In the 2015 Myanmar general election, Tin Tun Naing contested in Seikkyi Kanaungto Township constituency for Pyithu Hluttaw, from National League for Democracy, and won a seat by 8,392 votes.
+In the 2015 Myanmar general election, Tin Tun Naing contested in Seikkyi Kanaungto Township constituency for Pyithu Hluttaw, from the National League for Democracy, and won a seat by 8,392 votes.

-In the 2020 Myanmar general election, he was re-elected as a MP for Seikkyi Kanaungto Township but was not allowed to assume his seat due to the military coup.
+In the 2020 Myanmar general election, he was re-elected as an MP for Seikkyi Kanaungto Township but was not allowed to assume his seat due to the military coup.

-On 5 February 2021, in the aftermath of 2021 Myanmar coup d'état, he became a member of the Committee Representing Pyidaungsu Hluttaw.
+On 5 February 2021, in the aftermath of the 2021 Myanmar coup d'état, he became a member of the Committee Representing Pyidaungsu Hluttaw.

 On 2 March 2021, he was appointed by CRPH as the acting union minister for the Ministry of Planning, Finance and Industry, the Ministry of Investment and Foreign Economic Relations and the Ministry of Commerce.